xia-mc/PyFastUtil/README.md

 ## Introduction

 **PyFastUtil** is a high-performance utility library for Python, inspired by the popular [FastUtil](https://fastutil.di.unimi.it/) library in Java.
-However, **PyFastUtil is not a Python binding of any existing library**, but a **complete re-implementation** from scratch, designed to bring the same efficiency and functionality to Python.
+However, **PyFastUtil is not a Python binding of FastUtil library**, but a **complete re-implementation** from scratch, designed to bring the same efficiency and functionality to Python.

 > **Note**: PyFastUtil is still in its **early development phase**.
 The codebase is under active development and is not yet ready for production use.
 > We are working hard to make it feature-complete and thoroughly tested before releasing it on PyPI.